clementelliker/CarGenerator/README.md

 -Optionnal: if you want to generate images with other labels than color/RPM use the embeding(_nobg).ipynb to get the label projection model y2h

--Run ccGan(dim).ipynb to create your generator with the option you chose
+-Run ccGan(dim).ipynb to start your training with the option you chose

 <br/><br/>